Table of Contents

 We can see that the sum of points for the players who are on Team A and have a Position of Guard is 36.

-Example 2: Create Measure by Filtering with OR Condition
+Practical Walkthrough: Filtering with the OR Condition

 Suppose we would like to calculate the sum of values in the Points column for the players who are on Team A or have a Position of Guard.